Universidad de Medellín

-The Universidad de Medellín (UdeMedellín or UdeM) is a Colombian private university located in Medellín offering 27 undergraduate programs, 36 specializations, 21 masters, and six doctoral programs.
+The Universidad de Medellín (UdeMedellín or UdeM) is a private university in Medellín, Colombia.
+It offers 27 undergraduate programs, 36 specializations, 21 masters, and six doctoral programs.
 It was founded on February 1, 1950, by a group of prominent professors and intellectuals in response to the intolerance and political persecution that existed in the country, with the goal of creating a secular and welcoming institution apart from the political ideologies of the time.

 It has seven academic faculties such as Law, economic and administrative sciences, engineering, communication, design, basic sciences and social and human sciences.

 In 2021, the National Ministry of Education renewed the university's Institutional Accreditation of High Quality until 2027.

 History

 1960-1990

 In 1961, the Institution was moved to the University Citadel of Belén los Alpes.

 In 1965, the first soccer field was inaugurated.

 1990-2000

 In the 1990s, Néstor Hincapié Vargas, an indigenous politician from Peñol, was chosen as rector.
 He had previously served as governor of Antioquia in 1999, the secretary of Government and Citizen Support, of Education and Administrative Services of the department of Antioquia and manager of the Charity of Antioquia.
 He administered the university during 20 years alongside Aura Marleny Arcila, who during this period acted as the president of the university and the chancellor of Medellín during four periods.

 During this time, the rector acquired more than 23 properties around the country and outsourced the surveillance and cleaning of the institution to the firms Serconal and Seiso, both controlled by the university and which also contracted hospital and surveillance services with the state.